Lall-091/sql-docs/docs/connect/jdbc/using-always-encrypted-with-the-jdbc-driver.md

 The Microsoft JDBC Driver for SQL Server communicates with a keystore that uses a column master key store provider, which is an instance of a class that's derived from **`SQLServerColumnEncryptionKeyStoreProvider`**.

 This is a really cool feature!
-(Edit demo.)
+(Edit demo test test.)

 ### Use built-in column master key store providers